6741_OFR_009.JPG

 I have two degrees from Brigham Young University, a first degree in Physics and a second degree in Statistics.
 I received a Ph.D. in Mathematical Statistics from the Statistical Laboratory at the University of Cambridge.
 My Ph.D. supervisor was Gareth Roberts.

 I am currently part of the Marketing department in the Smeal College of Business at the Pennsylvania State University and I have a joint appointment with the department of Statistics.
-In addition, I have extensive experience consulting in the Finance Industry (e.g. Morgan Stanley and Goldman Sachs) and I am currently working on a number of Finance related papers.
+In addition, I am affiliated with In4mation Insights an analytic Marketing Research firm and I have extensive experience consulting in the Finance Industry (e.g. Morgan Stanley and Goldman Sachs).

 Research